 You might like to read 5 alternative things to do in Berlin

-The bed although very comfy was a tiny bit short for me, at 5″7 I’m average height, but of course, there are many taller than me.
+The bed although very comfy was a tiny bit short for me, at 5″7 I’m average height.
 As I was alone in my caravan, I solved the issue by sleeping diagonally!
 Out of all the caravans, mine seemed like the smallest bed (my bed measurements were 140 x 180 cm).

 - If you want a bigger bed then click on the caravan details on the website where it gives you dimensions for each bed.
 There are beds up to 180 x 200 cm so pick wisely if you want more space!